-First-Year International Students
+First-Year International Student Admissions

 Step 1: Apply Online

-Submit your online application as soon as possible to secure your spot.
-There’s no fee, and you should receive a response within two to four weeks of receiving your documents.
+After submitting your application and other required documents, you should receive a response within two to four weeks.

 Step 2: Submit Required Documents